superhumangod/VIO-with-stable-embedding/README.md

 This code is a modified version of the code in https://github.com/mbrossar/msckf_vio.

-Benchmark datasets can be find from the below links.
+Benchmark datasets can be find from the following links:

 EuRoC dataset: https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets

 UZH-FPV dataset: https://fpv.ifi.uzh.ch/datasets/

 ```